 TOP 3 FOR YANG

 A brand is an intangible value in peoples' minds.
-Not always a brand can justify its position by the mere value it creates.
-The TOP 3 brands for marketing automation are those that are large, have a deductive top-down approach to App development, and whose price premiums enable focus on the largest corporate clients.
+A brand can not always justify its position by the mere value it creates.
+The TOP 3 brands for marketing automation are those that are large, have a deductive top-down approach to App development, and whose price premiums enable them to focus on the largest corporate clients.
 These platforms speak the lingo of boardroom executives and have the off-shore accounts to afford them.

-By being focused on numerous verticals and horizontals and companies of all types, large and small, Zoho One, HubSpot, and MailChimp that are focused on creating value rather than making a brand per se have outdone Oracle, IBM, and SAP in the value they create.
+By being focused on numerous verticals and horizontals and companies of all types, large and small, Zoho One, HubSpot, and MailChimp, they are focused on creating value rather than making a brand that can outdo Oracle, IBM, and SAP in the value they create.

-Think of the top 3 Yin brands as of the IBMs in the 90s.
-And obviously, IBM is still IBM.
+Think of the top 3 Yin brands as similar to IBM in the 90s.
+Obviously, IBM is still IBM.

-Think of the top 3 value-creating Yang marketing automation platforms as the Microsofts and Huaweis in the 00s.
+Think of the top 3 value-creating Yang marketing automation platforms as similar to Microsoft and Huawei in the 00s.

-Surely, some companies would care about the brand first and the value second.
-They would endure technical fallacies and astronomical prices only to have a better-refined nuance of colors in their emails.
+Surely, some companies care about the brand first and the value second.
+They will endure technical fallacies and astronomical prices only to have a better-refined nuance of colors in their emails.
 If your philosophy revolves around looking pretty first and doing things second (Yin) then opt for the best brands.
-If you want to optimize the value you and your company create, choosing the top marketing automation platforms (Yang) would be a rational choice.
+If you want to optimize the value you and your company create, choosing the top marketing automation platforms (Yang) is a rational choice.

-Whatever you chose for your company you can conclude which energy is dominant in your business.
+Depending on what you chose for your company, you can conclude which energy is dominant in your business.
 Is it the destructive, corrupted, and appearance-focused Yin, or is it the proactive, innovative, and unsullied Yang?

-However, there’s something in between the transparency and down-to-Earth nature of Yang and the seductive attractiveness of Yin, and given that we live in a grey world, no wonder its revenues are 13 billion only from providing services that are CRM-based marketing.
+However, there’s something in between the transparency and down-to-Earth nature of Yang and the seductive attractiveness of Yin, and given that we live in a grey world, no wonder its revenues are 13 billion just from providing CRM-based marketing services.

 And that’s SalesForce:

-SalesForce started by serving the little guys (SMEs) and now is moving upstream with approaches that are more similar to SAP than to Zoho One.
-I would say this movement to be a natural progression.
+SalesForce started by serving the little guys (SMEs) and now it is moving upstream with approaches that are more similar to SAP than to Zoho One.
+I would say this movement is a natural progression.

 But why do corporations tend to be tinting towards Yin as they grow and are hiring disproportionally Yin-like personalities?
-Why were the founders of these large companies who are now passed away or not actively managing the business mostly highly motivated, creative men who shared the creational Yang?
+Why were the founders of these large companies who have since passed away or are not actively managing the business mostly highly motivated, creative men who shared the creational Yang?

-While Yang creates value, once a company is large enough to provide safety and shelter to employees it attracts mostly Yin-type people.
-Not hiring many Yang people.
+While Yang creates value, once a company is large enough to provide safety and shelter to employees, it attracts mostly Yin-type people.
+It does not hire many Yang people.
 Procedures and rules that limit self-expression make such behemoths less interesting for the wild entrepreneurs who oftentimes create value by rocking the boat.
 Men and women.

 With time, this cycle of Yin and Yang happens as part of the natural growth of each company.
-Surely, as time passes, the added-value of the Yang founders and their heirs would be diminished, but the scale would prevail and so will the off-shore accounts, mostly managed by Yins.
-This opens the downfall of the Yin brands that open the market for new Yang challengers (startups) or executives (outside CEOs) who would take them on a new path to salvation.
+Surely, as time passes, the added-value of the Yang founders and their heirs will be diminished, but the scale will prevail and so will the off-shore accounts, mostly managed by Yins.
+This starts the downfall of the Yin brands which opens the market for new Yang challengers (startups) or executives (outside CEOs) who will take them on a new path to salvation.